Our Impact Framework

 In addition to measuring these six metrics, we also track specific impact indicators that are unique to each investee, based on the sector in which they operate.
 This helps assess their contribution to impact at a granular level, in consonance with the investment’s ‘theory of impact’.

-Our assessment is based on an extensive process, including data collection from investees, customer insights surveys undertaken by an external organization, and reviews with our investment teams.
+Our assessment is based on an extensive process, including data collection from investees, customer insights surveys undertaken by an external organisation, and reviews with our investment teams.

 We aggregate the results obtained across all investees, and assess progress at the level of our initiatives, our four strategic pillars, and as an organization as a whole.